EdmundHofflin/Applying_Stochastic_Subgradient_Descent_to_Machine_Learning_Methods/README.md

 ## Thesis

-The final thesis itself can also be found here.
+The honours thesis itself can also be found here.